Epicurius/Dynamic-memory-library/README.md

 ##	My dynamic memory allocation & management library in c.

-NOTE: There are some issues with different platforms/systems!
+# NOTE: Currently re-writing the entire library, there were some issues with thread safety.

 My Malloc, Realloc and Free can be used in programs already in use without modifying them or recompiling.<br>

 #### Summary